FUN CAMP GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Many of our Minnesota Overnight Camps offer Winter Overnight Programs, Activities, Workshops & Classes starting in February, 2025.
+Many of our Minnesota Overnight Camps offer Winter & Winter Break Overnight Programs, Activities, Workshops & Classes starting in November, 2025.

-Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Overnight Camp you're interested in a call to check on Winter dates, times and availability.
+Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Overnight Camp you're interested in a call to check on Winter & Winter Break dates, times and availability.

-Many of our Overnight Camps will be hosting Winter Reunions for their previous campers, and Winter Open Houses for interested new campers and families.
+Many of our Overnight Camps will be hosting Winter & Winter Break Reunions for their previous campers, and Winter & Winter Break Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Many of our Best Minnesota Summer Overnight Camps also offer Year Round Overnight Camp Programs, Classes, and Activities.
 You should contact the camps you are interested in to see if they offer Fall, Winter and/or Spring Overnight Programs, too.

 Searching for Minnesota Overnight Camp Jobs?
-Many of our Best Overnight Camps are now listing their 2025 Winter Camp Jobs, too.
+Many of our Best Overnight Camps are now listing their 2025-26 Winter & Winter Break Camp Jobs, too.
 Look for the heading "Summer Camp Jobs" in each camp listing.
-You can also check any camp's website for their "Work at Camp" or "Winter Employment Opportunities" pages.
+You can also check any camp's website for their "Work at Camp" or "Winter & Winter Break Employment Opportunities" pages.

-View ALL MN Camps with Winter Work & Leadership Training Opportunities.
+View ALL MN Camps with Winter & Winter Break Work & Leadership Training Opportunities.

 ★ ■ ★ ■ ★ ■ ★